pipelka/picons/README.md

   * LOWERCASE
   * Time sharing channels, names seperated by "_".
   * Sky ... channels contain uk/de/it at the end, to keep them apart.
+  * If the channelname contains a "+", you use a "+", if it's a timeshift channel, use "plus1"

 Serviceref:
   * UPPERCASE